 You’ll see e-cigarette free trial offers frequently as you browse the Web.
 For a small shipping fee, you receive an e-cigarette battery, a USB charger and a few refill cartridges — a basic starter kit.
 If you keep the e-cigarette, you’ll automatically receive a supply of refill cartridges each month.
 On the surface, this might sound like a decent bargain.
 However, I have never seen an e-cigarette free trial that wasn’t a scam.
 If you fall victim to one, there’s a good chance that you will be turned off from e-smoking for life.
 Learn why you should stay far, far away from these offers.

 In this space, I previously recommended a free e-cigarette offer that I knew wasn’t a scam, because I had received and tested the product myself.
 Unfortunately, the company discontinued the offer because of the amount of money they were losing on it.
 This should tell you something about how difficult it is for legitimate companies to offer free e-cigarettes.
-I’ll keep my eyes peeled for other offers in the future, but in the meantime I suggest looking at something that isn’t quite free as an alternative: the V2 Cigs Express Kit.
-Get it for $21 by clicking the link and checking out with the coupon code vapegrl15.
+I’ll keep my eyes peeled for other offers in the future, but in the meantime I suggest looking at something that isn’t quite free as an alternative: the Virgin Vapor Easy Electronic Cigarette kit.
+It’s a complete e-cigarette kit for under $15 and includes a free sample of organic e-liquid.

 The E-Cigarette Free Trial: Exposed